txus/calc/README.md

 # calc

-Calc is a proof of concept to implement a simple arithmetic language interpreter with JIT compilation, using LLVM.
+Calc is a proof of concept to implement a simple arithmetic language interpreter with JIT compilation, using either LLVM or a more low-level JIT based on GNU Lightning.

 A fun weekend project, if you ask me!

 # Install

-You need LLVM installed.
+You need LLVM and GNU Lightning installed.
 On Mac OSX:

-    $ brew install llvm
+    $ brew install llvm lightning

 Now: